 This Hike Takes You To A Place New York’s Residents Left Behind

-All of New York’s hiking trails are unique and have something different to offer, but around our state you can actually find quite a few hikes that will lead you to fascinating and abandoned places.
-Taking you down to Rockland County, this one moderate hike will bring you to one of our state’s most historic and forgotten about towns.
+All of New York’s hiking trails are unique and have something different to offer.
+For instance, there are quite a few hikes that lead to fascinating and abandoned places in New York.
+One such hike can be found in Doodletown, New York.
+An exhilarating trek, the hike to ruins in New York will bring you to one of the state’s most historic and forgotten about towns.